-Information on habitat for rare and endangered plants, and specifically the species within the Alternative 3 (Option C) Corridor and study buffer, can be found in the Addendum A to the Natural and Cultural Resources Assessment in Appendix A.
+Information on habitat for rare and endangered plants, and specifically the species within the Alternative 3 (Option C) Corridor and study buffer and within the Alternative I-25 Crossing Corridor, can be found in the Addendum A to the Natural and Cultural Resources Assessment in Appendix A.

-4.I Wildfire Hazards with location and classification shown;
+4.1 Wildfire Hazards with location and classification shown;

-Figure 4.IS shows wildfire hazards with location and classification in the area surrounding the Alternative 3 (Option C) Corridor.
-The Alternative 3 (Option C) Corridor is located outside of wildfire hazard areas.
+Figure 4.Is and Figure 4.Ias show wildfire hazards with location and classification in the area surrounding the Alternative 3 (Option C) Corridor and within the Alternative I-25 Crossing Corridor.
+The Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor are located outside of wildfire hazard areas.
 Additional information can be found in Section 8.c, Natural Hazard Mitigation Plan.